 - Nature of the call or why you were present.

-- If other officers were present, who were they.
+- If other officers were present, who were they?
 Write their full names

 On Tuesday, February 4, 2023, I, Officer Tony Ruth, along with Officers Reed Williams and Karyn Tomlinson responded to 123 Main Street for a report of a break and entering to a motor vehicle.

-The Body Phase of the Police Report
+5. The Body Phase of a Police Report

 Continue numbering your paragraphs.
 The body explains what happened at the scene by answering the 5W’s and H: Who, What, When, Where, Why, and How.
 All of these should have already been written down while at the scene in your police notebook.

 This is where you show your probable cause for arrest and formal charging situations.
 Be specific about satisfying specific elements of a crime.
 Sometimes a crime has 3 or 4 elements.
-Be descriptive and specific when getting into reasons for entry, stopping and holding, making arrests and use of force incidents.
-Write a clear picture and remember your great note taking will guide you through this phase.
+Be descriptive and specific when getting into reasons for entry, stopping and holding, making arrests, and use of force incidents.
+Write a clear picture and remember your great note-taking will guide you through this phase.

-The Conclusion Phase of the Police Report
+6. The Conclusion Phase of a Police Report